 The program’s sessions will be led by a talented panel of expert faculty:

 Applications to participate in LPW will be accepted through Nov.
-5. All AAFP active members are eligible to apply; residents are eligible if they have the support of their residency program and they should submit a letter of support from their program director.
+17 at 5:30 CT.
+All AAFP active members are eligible to apply; residents are eligible if they have the support of their residency program and they should submit a letter of support from their program director.

 To achieve sustained and widespread impact, a diverse cohort of family physicians is desired, including new physicians (those in their first seven years of practice), women in medicine, those underrepresented in medicine, and those who work in rural practices or with other vulnerable populations.